Funding to stimulate talents

 On average successful applications, from submission to final decision, take 6 months.
 Within 2-3 weeks after the first round submission deadline, you will be informed of the committee’s decision for a second round invitation.

-Currently there are three positions per year.
+Currently there are two positions per year.
 Quality of applications and fit with Radboudumc research strategy are paramount.
-The committee is not obliged to award positions in each round nor is the committee obliged to fill all three positions in any given year.
+The committee is not obliged to award positions in each round nor is the committee obliged to fill all two positions in any given year.